luigirizzo/netmap/WINDOWS/README.txt

     nm-ndis.sys
 	implements access to the NIC and the host stack using native Windows NIC drivers.
-Though faster than sockets, speed is limited by the device drivers, in the 1-2Mpps range.
+Though faster than sockets, speed is only 1-2 Mpps, limited by the standard device drivers.

 	The module must be installed as a network service (see "INSTALL NM-NDIS" below) after which you can send or receive